rpm4real/rpm4real.github.io/_posts/2020-02-16-madethissite.md

 while replacing `4.0` with whatever the [latest stable version](https://jekyllrb.com/news/releases/) is (`4.0` is current as of time of writing; I'm running `3.8` on my own machine right now).

+# Realizing How Themes Work

+Once I got Jekyll up-and-running locally, I was able to troubleshoot the aforementioned theme issues a bit more dyamically.
+It eventually became clear that small changes in text in the config file would not affect the theme, as themes are typically stored in gems and I had made no changes to my Gemfile.
+[This Jekyll doc page](https://jekyllrb.com/docs/themes/) goes into detail on how to changes themes if it's gem-based.
+Worth mentioning that not all themes will work out-of-box with github pages.
+Github pages can work with remote Jekyll themes, as the previous link will tell you, but *not all themes will work!* Namely github has some requirements on how liquid tags will work within Jekyll.

+So I found my new theme and needed to make the switch.